easytarget/PrintPy2040/Python/Tools/README.md

 #### Extras:
 There are two public functions provided by `serialOM` for convenience:
-* `sendGcode('code')'  : Sends the specified `code` to the controller, has no return value.
+* `sendGcode('code')` : Sends the specified `code` to the controller, has no return value.
-* `getResponse(`code`)': Sends the `code` and waits for a response ending with `ok`, returns a list of recieved lines.
+* `getResponse('code')`: Sends `code` and waits for a response ending with `ok`, returns a list of recieved lines.
 Conforms to the request timeout as described above and returns an empty list if no valid response recieved.

 ## printPy demo:
 `serialOM` comes with a full implementation of a datalogging script in the `printPy` folder.